There are many ways to make a mistake when it comes to using medications. You could:

 - The dose.
 This includes how much to take and how often, as well as what to do if you miss a dose.

 - How the drug is administered.
-This is to see if it’s swallowed, chewed and then swallowed, rubbed onto the skin, breathed into the lungs, or inserted into the ears, eyes, or rectum, etc.
+This is to see whether it’s swallowed, chewed and then swallowed, rubbed onto the skin, breathed into the lungs, or inserted into the ears, eyes, or rectum, etc.

 - The expiration date.
 Some medications are still safe to use after expiration, but may not be as effective.
 However, it’s recommended to be safe and not take any expired medications.